256 pp., 6.125 x 9.25, 11 halftones, notes, bibl., index

 About the Author

 Rebecca L. Davis is Miller Family Early Career Professor of History at the University of Delaware.
-She is author of More Perfect Unions: The American Search for Marital Bliss.
+She is the author of More Perfect Unions: The American Search for Marital Bliss.

 For more information about Rebecca L. Davis, visit the Author Page.